Studia MathematicaISSN: 0039-3223(p) 1730-6337(e)

 - Wiesław Żelazko / e-mail

-Submission of a paper to Studia Mathematica implies that the work described therein has not been published before (except in the form of an abstract), that it is not under consideration for publication elsewhere, and that it will not be submitted elsewhere unless it has been rejected by the editors of Studia Mathematica.
+Submission of a paper to Studia Mathematica implies that the work described therein has not been published before (except in the form of a preprint), that it is not under consideration for publication elsewhere, and that it will not be submitted elsewhere unless it has been rejected by the editors of Studia Mathematica.
 On the proof stage, the author will be asked to sign the copyright transfer agreement.

-Manuscripts in the form of PDF files should be submitted here.
+Manuscripts in English in the form of PDF files should be submitted here.
 You are also welcome to contact us by email for more information.
 On acceptance of the paper, the authors will also be asked to transmit the source file.